lumeland/lume.land/cms/configuration/storage.md

 site data.
 When a storage is registered, it must have a name that will be used later in your documents, collections and uploads.

-LumeCMS supports the following storages:
+LumeCMS supports several types of storages.

 ## File system